somso2e/NodeGraphPySide6/docs/examples/ex_node.rst

 Creating Nodes
 **************

-| Creating a node is done by calling the :func:`NodeGraphQt.NodeGraph.create_node` function.
+| Creating a node is done by calling the :func:`NodeGraphPySide6.NodeGraph.create_node` function.
 | (`see example below` ``line: 23``)

 .. code-block:: python